UniqueEpiphany/Philosophy/Psychology/The Red Queen- Sex and the Evolution of Human Nature/CHAPTER 4 Genetic Mutiny and Gender.md

 ### Nobody is Descended from Abel

+The greatest opportunity for selfish genes comes during sex.
+Most animals and plants are diploid: their genes come in pairs.
+But diploidy is an uneasy partnership between two sets of genes and when partnerships end, things often get acrimonious.
+The partnerships end with sex.
+During meiosis, the central genetic procedure of sex, the paired genes are separated to make haploid sperm and eggs.
+Suddenly each gene has an opportunity to be selfish at its partner’s expense.
+If it can monopolize the eggs or sperm, it thrives and its partner does not.

+This opportunity has been explored in recent years by a group of young biologists, prominent among them Steve Frank, of the University of California at Irvine, and Laurence Hurst, Andrew Pomiankowski, David Haig and Alan Grafen at Oxford University.
+Their logic goes like this.
+When a woman conceives, her embryo gets only half of her genes.
+They are the lucky ones; the unlucky other half languish in obscurity in the hope of another toss of the coin when she next breeds.
+For, to recapitulate, you have 23 pairs of chromosomes, 23 from your father and 23 from your mother.
+When you make an egg or a sperm you will pick one from each pair to give a total of 23 chromosomes.
+You could give it all the ones you inherited from your mother or all the ones from your father, or more likely a mixture of the two.
+Now a selfish gene that loaded the dice so that it stood a better than fifty-fifty chance of getting into the embryo might do rather well.
+Suppose it simply killed off its opposite number, the one that came from the other grandparent of the embryo.

+Meiotic-drive genes are known from flies and mice and a few other creatures, but they are rare.
+Why?
+For the same reason that murder is rare.
+The interest of the other genes has been reasserted through laws.
+Genes, like people, have other things to do than kill each other.
+Those genes that shared Abel’s chromosome and died with him would have survived had they invented some technique to foil Cain.
+Or, to put it another way, genes that foil meiotic drivers will spread as surely as meiotic drivers will spread.
+A Red Queen race is the result.

+Cain genes survive in mice and flies by hugging their masks close to them so that they are not likely to be parted by crossing over.
+But there is one pair of chromosomes that is especially plagued by Cain genes – the ‘sex chromosomes’, which do not engage in crossing over.
+In people and many other animals gender is determined by genetic lottery.
+If you receive a pair of X chromosomes from your parents you become a female; if you receive an X and a Y you become a male (unless you are a bird, spider or butterfly, in which case it is the other way round).
+Because Y chromosomes contain the genes for determining maleness, they are not compatible with Xs and they do not cross over with them.
+Consequently, a Cain gene on an X chromosome can safely kill the Y chromosome and not risk suicide.
+It biases the sex ratio of the next generation in favour of females, but that is a cost borne by the whole population equally, whereas the benefit of monopolizing the offspring is received by the Cain gene itself – just as in the case of free-riders causing the tragedy of the commons.

+### “In Praise of Unilateral Disarmament”

 Excerpt From: Matt Ridley.
 “THE RED QUEEN.” iBooks.

 Excerpt From: Matt Ridley.
 “THE RED QUEEN.” iBooks.